top of page

 2023: Gathering by Asianish curated by Cecile Chong and Sophia Ma, Five Myles, Brooklyn, NY.

-2023: Women in the Heights, curated by Andrea Arroyo, Northern Manhattan Art Alliance, New York, NY.
+2023: Women in the Heights, Northern Manhattan Art Alliance, New York, NY.

 2022: Art that Bears Witness curated by Juanita Lanzo.
 Bethany Arts Community, Ossining, NY.